certhub/certhub/doc/certhub-repo-push@.service.8.rst

 **certhub-repo-push@.service**

+**certhub-repo-push@.path**

 Description
 -----------

 A service which pushes the certhub repository to another host.

+A path unit which runs the service unit whenever the master branch of the local certhub repository is updated.

 The unescaped instance name (systemd unescaped instance string specifier ``%I``) is used as the URL for the remote repository.
 Note that the instance